musictopography/musictopography.github.io/about.md

 ### A forgotten city

-In the face of such a variety of impulses, <b>few traces of that music scene remains in either the physical or the cultural landscape of contemporary Milan</b>.
+In the face of such a variety of impulses, <b>few traces of that music scene remain in either the physical or the cultural landscape of contemporary Milan</b>.
 Investigating its historical music ecosystem through the lens of space thus offers a way to bring to light a cultural heritage that has been lost over time, buried beneath the layers of an ever-changing city.

 <p>